ethansilvas/mercadolibre-time-series-analysis/README.md

 ## Usage

-The Jupyter notebook []() will provide all steps of the data collection, preparation, and analysis.
+The Jupyter notebook [forecasting_net_prophet.ipynb](/forecasting_net_prophet.ipynb) will provide all steps of the data collection, preparation, and analysis.
 Data visualizations are shown inline and accompanying analysis responses are provided.
+It can be uploaded to Google Colab with the provided .csv files in `/Resources`, or can be viewed in the [GitHub uploaded version](https://colab.research.google.com/github/ethansilvas/mercadolibre-time-series-analysis/blob/main/forecasting_net_prophet.ipynb)

 ---